react-dev-216/nextjs-fullstack-app-template/README.app.md

-All code from this tutorial as a complete package is available in [this repository](https://github.com/alexeagleson/nextjs-fullstack-app-template).
+All code from this tutorial as a complete package is available in [this repository](https://github.com/react-dev-216/nextjs-fullstack-app-template).

-If you find this tutorial helpful, please share it with your friends and colleagues!
-For more like it you can subscribe on [Youtube](https://www.youtube.com/channel/UCV5YqK3AaInd3lYFQqlp7Lw) or follow me on [Twitter](https://twitter.com/eagleson_alex).

 This tutorial is available as a video lesson if you prefer that format: